-2. Limits on Grades below B-

-A graduate student who receives a second minimally acceptable grade, either C+ or C, will be placed on Academic Probation.
-A graduate student who receives a third grade less than a B- will be terminated from the graduate program.
+2. Limits on Grades below B-A graduate student who receives a second minimally acceptable grade, either C+ or C, will be placed on Academic Probation.
+A grade, either C+ or C, will be placed on Academic Probation.
+A graduate student who receives a third grade less than a B-will be terminated from the graduate program.